 Behavior of Rows with Repeated Parent-Level Fields

 In Didot, rows with the same values for all non-list fields are considered part of the same top-level object.
-List fields ([]
+List fields ([]) for such rows are appended to the corresponding lists.

 Name.Fullname,Name.Acronym,Founded,Buildings[].Name,Buildings[].Type